originphp/website/source/docs/queue.md

 - `startup`: this is called before the `execute` method
 - `execute`: this is called when the job is dispatched using the arguments you passed with the `dispatch` or `dispatchNow` method.
 - `shutdown`: this is called after the `execute` method
-- `onError`: this is called when an exception is caught (job fails)
-- `onSuccess`: if the job ran without issues then this will be called with the same arguments that you passed when constructing the job.

 You can also register callbacks when a job is queued, the arguments will be passed to these registered callbacks.